dmnks/rpm/tests/README.md

 # Tests

-This test-suite exercises a distribution of RPM made by installing the local build into a minimal OS filesystem tree containing the runtime dependencies.
-Each test is a small shell script written in [GNU Autotest](https://www.gnu.org/savannah-checkouts/gnu/autoconf/manual/autoconf-2.71/html_node/Using-Autotest.html) that runs RPM in a disposable container on top of this tree to test a certain piece of CLI or API functionality.
+This test-suite exercises a distribution of RPM made by installing the local build into a minimal OS filesystem tree with the runtime dependencies.
+Each test is a small shell script written in [GNU Autotest](https://www.gnu.org/savannah-checkouts/gnu/autoconf/manual/autoconf-2.71/html_node/Using-Autotest.html) that performs some kind of use case with RPM by running it in a container on top of this tree and observing the results.

 Currently, the following methods (*mktree backends*) are available for constructing the tree: